fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/cs424-fall-2022-syllabus.md

 Students will present their projects to the class, following the course schedule.
 Students will also present and write a one-page report evaluating of two different visualizations, from well-known sources. *For both projects and visualization evaluations, students can optionally work in pairs*.
 Detailed instructions will be made available following the evaluation schedule.
 We will use [GitHub Classroom](https://github.com/uic-cs424) for the projects.

-Attendance is important.
-Note that this course includes a class participation grade that will take into consideration the student's contribution to a productive environment, either in the classroom, discord or office hours. **This is a subjective assessment**, and does not mean that the student needs to participate in *every* classroom discussion, but it does mean that they need to actively engage with the instructor or classmates in some capacity (classroom, discord, office hours, emails).
+Note that this course includes a class participation grade that will take into consideration the student's contribution to a productive environment, either in the classroom, discord or office hours.
+Attendance is important, but **this is a subjective assessment**, and does not mean that the student needs to participate in *every* classroom discussion.
+It does mean, however, that they need to actively engage with the instructor or classmates in some capacity (classroom, discord, office hours, emails). **More importantly, rather than strictly penalize absences (by subtracting points), students will be rewarded for good attendance and participation.**

 Students who struggle with the material and activities, but that take advantage of other opportunities provided (e.g., office hours, mentoring), can be successful in this course.

 #### Evaluation Schedule
 - Project 1: